Skip to content

 4. Trust Signals (Verified Date)

 Hallucination often occurs when models rely on outdated training data.
-You must explicitly signal freshness to build trust.
+Explicitly signaling freshness helps build trust.

 <dl class="data-grid">